Csalex01/DSA_group_project_1/README.md

 ## 📋 Description

-Bookpoint is a free and open source CLI solution for libraries to manage their books.
+Bookpoint is a free and open source CLI solution for libraries.

 With this tool, you can list all the available books, apply a filter on them, check for existence based on attributes, and many more!
 If you are interested in a book and want to dig deeper about a publisher, writer, etc..., you can do that!